RISkylollipop/nodeapp/README.md

 Added our location Map to the Footer
 Added Contact us Page
 Added our Service Page
+Modify Doctor Registration That will now request Voucher Code Gotten from admin before Successfull Registration

 COPYRIGHT 2024 MEDIC'S HEALTH.
 All Rights Reserved.